Articuno1234/Aquarium/README.md

 # Notes
 This game isn't much yet but more will be added.
 This game is made for [DRAGONBLOOD830](https://github.com/DRAGONBLOOD830).
 Ps: Go to https://targetgamingweb.jimdo.com/ for more games in the future and our discord. :)
+Piracy is a CRIME and the FBI will hurt and detain you if you pirate!
+(DRAGONBLOOD830)
 # Installing
 ```
 git clone https://github.com/Articuno1234/Aquarium